ridashafqaat/3D-Testimoal-Carousel/README.md

 # 3D-Testimoal-Carousel
-This is a 3D-Testimonal-Carousel made .
+This is a 3D-Testimonal-Carousel .